Last Updated on August 14, 2023 by Christine Kaaloa

 5. Pakistani Food

 Pakistan food has Indian roots but its mixed with Irani, Afghani, Persian, Western and Mughal influences (check out this introduction to Pakistani food).
 It has a wide range of dishes, from spicy and aromatic curries to succulent kebabs and biryanis.
-Some must-try dishes include chicken tikka, nihari, and biryani.
+Must-try dishes include chicken tikka, nihari, and biryani.

 Travelers should take precautions when it comes to food and drink.
 It’s advisable to avoid tap water and instead opt for bottled water, which is widely available.